bblanchon/ArduinoJson/doc/Migrating code to new API.md

 	array.printTo(Serial);

-Note: there is a good reason for that: reducing the size of `JsonArray` and `JsonObject`.
+Note: there was a good reason for removing that feature, and it's reducing the size of `JsonArray` and `JsonObject`.